-1) After knee surgery you may be placed into a special brace.
+1) After knee surgery you may or may not be placed into a special brace.
 It will be either a knee immobilizer or a hinged knee brace.
 The hinged knee brace has special settings that will allow either no motion, some motion, or full motion of the knee depending on the surgery.